In-Store Signage Settlement

 The Issue

-The U.S. District Court for the District of Columbia on December 6, 2022 formally approved the settlement agreement.
+On December 6, 2022, the U.S. District Court for the District of Columbia formally approved the settlement agreement.
 The agreement resolves long-running litigation over the communications of tobacco-related messaging at retail locations.

 Retail Impact

-Entered into in July and approved in December, the agreement will require manufacturers to supply signs to stores and require those stores that have contracts with any of the three manufacturers to post the signs for a total of 21 months.
+The agreement requires manufacturers to supply signs to stores and require those stores that have contracts with any of the three manufacturers to post the signs for a total of 21 months.

-The agreement specifies 17 different health messages that will be distributed to retailers around the country by manufacturers.
-Each store under contract with one of the manufacturers will have to post at least one sign and then switch it to a new sign halfway through the time period required in the agreement.
-The manufacturers will hire auditors to check whether the signs are properly posted.
+The agreement specifies 17 different health messages that have been distributed to retailers throughout the U.S. by manufacturers.
+Each store under contract with one of the manufacturers must post at least one sign and some need to post more than one sign.
+The manufacturers have retained auditors to check whether the signs are properly posted.

 NACS Position